How to Turn On or Off Smooth Scrolling in Windows 11/10, Chrome, Edge, Firefox, and Opera?

 Step 3.
 Switch to the General tab on the Firefox Settings page.

 Step 4.
-On the right-side pane of the General tab, scroll down to the Browsing section and check/uncheck Use smooth scrolling option to enable or disable this feature.
+On the right-side pane of the General tab, scroll down to the Browsing section and check/uncheck the Use smooth scrolling option to enable or disable this feature.

 How to Enable Smooth Scrolling in Opera?